Notre Dame 'earned its way' to No. 4 seed in College Football Playoff, official says

 COLLEGE FOOTBALL PLAYOFF FINALISTS REVEALED: WHO IS CONTENDING FOR A NATIONAL CHAMPIONSHIP?

-On the surface, it appeared the committee penalized the Bearcats for playing in a Group of Five Conference instead of a Power Five Conference.
+While it appeared the committee penalized the Bearcats for playing in a Group of Five Conference instead of a Power Five Conference, Barta said the team's performance was taken at face value.

 "Well, I don't know that anything held them back.
 The committee has great respect for Cincinnati.
 They're undefeated.
 They won their conference championship last night in a last-second field goal.
 A terrific team, but it's comparing them to the six teams you see on your board.
-And it was just believed by the committee that those resumes are stronger, overall, than Cincinnati's resume," Barta added.
+And it was just believed by the committee that those resumes are stronger, overall than Cincinnati's resume," Barta added.

 CLICK HERE TO GET THE FOX NEWS APP

-There are definitely some frustrations among the teams that didn’t get in.
-But there’s one thing for certain, Alabama is the best team in the nation and each of opponent is going to have a tough time against them.
+There are definitely some frustrations among the teams that didn’t get into the playoff.
+But there’s one thing for certain, Alabama is the best team in the nation and each of its opponents will have a tough time against them.